Home DessertCakes Vanilla Sponge Cake

 Can I substitute the plain flour (maida) with whole wheat flour?

-Yes, you can substitute the plain flour with whole wheat flour in this Vanilla Sponge Cake recipe.
+Yes, you can substitute the plain flour or all-purpose flour with whole wheat flour in this Vanilla Sponge Cake recipe.
 Whole wheat flour adds a nutty flavour and a slightly denser texture to the cake.
 However, remember that the cake may be marginally heavier than plain flour.
 To make the substitution, use the same amount of whole wheat flour mentioned in the recipe and proceed with the rest of the instructions.
 You may need to adjust the baking time slightly, as whole wheat flour requires a longer baking time.

 Can I make this cake without eggs?